Are you ready to start your finance career? Welcome on board.

-These are expert financial planners in the business that help people revive their dying businesses by proffering practical solutions to help improve the profitability and productivity of the business.
+These expert financial planners in the business help people revive their dying businesses by proffering practical solutions to help improve the profitability and productivity of the company.
 They use their experience in the field of business to identify the origin of the problem and give professional advice on how things should be done differently.

 6. Financial Manager

 This position is one of the top positions in the financial industry.
-It goes a little further from managing personal investments to managing large companies or being a part of an extended organization.
+It goes further from managing personal investments to managing hedge funds, large companies, private equity firms or being a part of an extended organization.
 The financial managers evaluate the financial reports of these companies and make some projections that can be applied to take the companies’ investments to another level and remove every unnecessary addition that reduces productivity.

-- Oversee the finance of a company or organization
+Oversee the finances of a company or organization

 The job of a bookkeeper is to record and keep tabs on all the day-to-day business financial transactions.
-They record the income and expenditures and give an up-to-date financial report on the business so that the chief financial officer can work with the information to make better financial decisions.
+They record the income and expenditures and give the financial analysts an up-to-date financial report on the business so the chief financial officer can work with the information to make better financial decisions.

-These are entry-level finance jobs in the sector.
+These are entry-level business and finance jobs in the private equity and sector.
 These people work for the federal, state, or local government.
-The people who work under this department must calculate the taxes owed by individuals and collect them and report back to the governments they work for.
-They monitor the underpayment of taxes, including unpaid taxes, and collect them.
+The people working under this department must calculate the taxes owed by individuals, collect them, and report back to the governments they work for.
+They monitor the underpayment of taxes, including unpaid taxes, and manage them.

 9. Loan Official